-2 – Triage as soon as you can.
-Those with high risk of limb loss need to be seen by a multidisciplinary team.
-For others, consider alternatives such as telemedicine, setting up clinics in other locations away from the hospital (e.g. indoor gym, mobile health centers) or home visits.
-See a more extensive article about these aspects by Rogers, Lavery, Joseph and Armstrong here.
-See also the telemedicine topic below.
+For those with DFD and less severity of limb loss, consider alternatives to outpatient clinics such as telemedicine, setting up clinics in other locations away from the hospital (e.g. indoor gym, mobile health centers) or home visits.
+See a more extensive article about these alternatives by Rogers, Lavery, Joseph and Armstrong here.
+See also the telehealth section.

 Telehealth can not only be used for ulcer assessment, but also to provide self-care advice to your patients and their carers/nurses, to check their offloading and their dressings, and to discuss other questions.
 The reimbursement for telehealth differs per country.
 For the USA, this excellent article by Rogers and colleagues provides helpful guidance.